anquanscan/sec-tools/README.md

 [Security-DoS-Preventer](https://github.com/suhaamber/Security-DoS-Preventer): Practice School 1 Project
 [CyberQueens](https://github.com/CyberQueens/CyberQueens): CyberQueens lesson materials - learning resources and exercises for aspiring reverse engineers, exploit developers, and hackers 👩‍💻👨‍💻
 [url-abuse](https://github.com/CIRCL/url-abuse): URL Abuse - A Versatile Software for URL review, analysis and black-list reporting
 [Samsung_Galaxy.S8-FRP.Bypass](https://github.com/wuseman/Samsung_Galaxy.S8-FRP.Bypass): Bypass Factory Reset Protection on any Samsung Galaxy S8 SM-G950* model on Android 7.0 Nougat or later.
+[ibmtss](https://github.com/kgoldman/ibmtss): This is a user space TSS for TPM 2.0.
+It implements the functionality equivalent to (but not API compatible with) the TCG TSS working group's ESAPI, SAPI, and TCTI API's (and perhaps more) but with a hopefully simpler interface.